At a Glance: Best Air Pistol

 Air guns are also being used in pest control, recreational shooting, small game shooting, and even in competitive sports like the Olympic 10m Air Rifle and 10m Air Pistol games.

-There are several to choose from, each with its own set of pros and cons.
+There are 5 main types of air pistols to choose from, each with its own set of pros and cons.
 Knowing the different types will help you decide better which one is best for you and meet and exceed your expectations.

 Once you pull the trigger, a small hammer makes contact with the air releasing valve, and then it pushes air out of the main cylinder.
 This action will then propel the pellet through the barrel.